scalameta/nvim-metals/README.md

 # nvim-metals

-This is a WIP [Metals](https://scalameta.org/metals/) plugin and guide for Nvim usere utilizing the [Nvim built-in LSP module](https://neovim.io/doc/user/lsp.html).
+This is a WIP [Metals](https://scalameta.org/metals/) plugin and guide for Nvim users utilizing the [Nvim built-in LSP module](https://neovim.io/doc/user/lsp.html).

 Keep in mind that the level of support is rapidly changing, there are bugs, and